Subcultures are dead. I plan to write a full obituary soon.

 One reason—among several—is that as soon as subcultures start getting really interesting, they get invaded by muggles, who ruin them.
 Subcultures have a predictable lifecycle, in which popularity causes death.
 Eventually—around 2000—everyone understood this, and gave up hoping some subculture could somehow escape this dynamic.

-Today I realized that the muggles who invade and ruin subcultures come in two distinct flavors, mops and sociopaths, playing very different roles.
-This thought was influenced by Venkatesh Rao’s Gervais Principle, an analysis of workplace dynamics.
+The muggles who invade and ruin subcultures come in two distinct flavors, mops and sociopaths, playing very different roles.
+This insight was influenced by Venkatesh Rao’s Gervais Principle, an analysis of workplace dynamics.
 Rao’s theory is hideous, insightful nihilism; I recommend it.1

 The birth of cool